 Don’t know where to start?
-Check out this advice from three PR experts on how to build a network of media contacts.
+Check out this advice from three PR experts on all things pitching.

 - Short and concise: be upfront on what the most important information is.
 Try to keep your press release to the length of a page, so between 400-500 words.